-Tom: Jesse is doing his annual 're-creation' broadcast tonight.
-It is a cool look back at the way minor league radio broadcasts were done 'in the old days'.
+Tom: This is a repost from 2014.
+Jesse is doing his annual ‘re-creation’ broadcast tonight (and since there is no Blue Jays game today, is is great timing).
+It is a cool look back at the way minor league radio broadcasts were done ‘in the old days’.
 If you can listen in, it is a lot of fun.

 Every August, during an otherwise routine evening at the ballpark, I re-create a live Lansing Lugnuts baseball game.